Instructor: Khaliah Williams

 Location: Online (weekly video meet-up Mondays 7:30-9:30pm EST)

 A writing sample is required for this class.
 Please fill out an application with your contact info and a sample of your writing.

 Over the course of this workshop, writers will gain skills in fiction and non-fiction writing while engaging in a community of fellow writers of color.
 During in-class instruction, writers will gain technical skills in character development, language, and style.
 The combination of an intentional community coupled with thoughtful writing exercises allows participants to immerse themselves in a unique workshop experience.

 Through group discussion of student work, plus that of published authors, writers in this workshop will examine the art and craft of both fiction and creative nonfiction.
 The focus will be on learning to understand and use a full range of literary techniques in order to tell a truly compelling story.

-This workshop is open to writers of color working on fiction (short stories and novels) and creative nonfiction (memoir, personal essays or in-depth journalism) and writers of all levels of skill and experience are welcome to join.
+This workshop is open to writers of color working on fiction (short stories and novels) and creative nonfiction (memoir, personal essays or in-depth journalism) and students should have writing and writing class experience.